-What Are Abdominal Migraines in Children and Adults?
+What Are Abdominal Migraines?

-Children that experience abdominal migraines typically develop migraine headaches when they get older.
+And kids who have abdominal migraines typically get migraine headaches when they get older.

 Causes and Triggers